 - Add media to conversations by using a REST endpoint

 As a developer, there are several steps that you will need to take in order to begin using the Direct Messages services.

 Step 1 - Create a Twitter app.

-- Create an app at apps.twitter.com.
+- Create an app on the "Apps" page of your approved developer account.
 If you are creating the app on behalf of your company, it is recommended you create the app with a corporate Twitter account.

 - Enable “Read, Write and Access direct messages” on the permissions tab of your app page.

 - On the "Keys and Tokens" tab, take note of your app's Consumer Key (API Key) and Consumer Token (API Secret).

 - On the same tab, generate your app's Access Token and Access Token Secret.
 You will need these Access Tokens to register your webhook URL, which is where Twitter will send account events.